Gabdulla Tukay: Uralsk period

 Despite social-democrats' negative attitude towards the Manifesto, in his verses Tuqay admired with Manifesto, believing in the progressive changes of the Tatar lifestyle.
 During that period he shared his views with liberals, as the long-standing tradition of the Tatar enlightenment didn't distinguish national-liberation movement from the class struggle and negated the class struggle within Tatar nation.
-The most prominent writings of that period are Millätä (To the Nation) poem and Bezneñ millät, ülgänme, ällä yoqlağan ğınamı?
+The most prominent writings of that period are Millətə (To the Nation) poem and Bezneñ millət, ülgənme, əllə yoqlağan ğınamı?
 (Has our nation dead, or just sleeps?) article.
 Since the satirical magazine Uqlar (The Arrows) appeared in Uralsk, Tuqay renowned himself as satirist.
 The main target of his jeers was Muslim clergy, who stayed opposed to progress and Europeanization.
-As for the language of the most of his verses, it still stayed the Old Tatar language and continued the Oriental traditions, such as in Puşkinä (To Pushkin).
+As for the language of the most of his verses, it still stayed the Old Tatar language and continued the Oriental traditions, such as in Puşkinə (To Pushkin).
 However, in some of them, directed to the Tatar peasantry a pure Tatar was used, what was newly for the Tatar poetry.

 In January 1906 police conducted a search of the typography, as rebellious articles were published in the newspaper.
 The First State Duma was dismissed, the revolution came to naught.
 The ultra-right Russian nationalists from the Black Hundred proposed that Tatars emigrate to the Ottoman Empire.
 That period his most prominent verses devoted to the social themes and patriotism were composed: Gosudarstvennaya Dumağa (To the State Duma), Sorıqortlarğa (To the Parasites) and Kitmibez!
 (We don't leave!).
 Tuqay was disappointed in liberalism and sympathized with socialists, especially Esers.
 In Kitmibez! he answered to the Black Hundred that the Tatars are a brother people of the Russians and immigration to Turkey is impossible.

-On 6 January 1907 Tuqay left madrassah, as his fee permitted him to live independently, and settled in a hotel room.
-He became an actual editor of Uqlar, being the lead poet and publicist of all Motíğí's periodicals.
+On 6 January 1907, Tuqay left madrassah, as his fee permitted him to live independently, and settled in a hotel room.
+He became an actual editor of Uqlar, being the lead poet and publicist of all Motıyği's periodicals.
 That time liberal Fiker and Tuqay himself was in confrontation with Qadimist, i.e. ultraconservative Bayan al-Xaq, which even called for pogrom of liberal press activists.
-However, that year he was surprisingly discharged, as the result of the conflict with Kamil Motíğí and instigation of the typography workers for a strike to raise a salary.
-On 22 February 1907 Motíğí was deprived of publishing rights and his publishers was sold to merchant, who attracted Tuqay to the work again, but sonly dismissed the periodicals.
+However, that year he was surprisingly discharged, as the result of the conflict with Kamil Motıyği and instigation of the typography workers for a strike to raise a salary.
+On 22 February 1907, Motıyği was deprived of publishing rights and his publishers was sold to merchant, who attracted Tuqay to the work again, but sonly dismissed the periodicals.

 That time Tuqay departed from the social-democrats and politics generally, preferring to devote himself to poetry.
 Since mid-1906 to autumn 1907 more than 50 verses were written, as well as 40 articles and feuilletons.
 That time he turned to a pure Tatar, using a spoken language.
-Impressed by Pushkin's fairy-tale poem Ruslan and Lyudmila, Tuqay wrote his first poem, Şüräle.
+Impressed by Pushkin's fairy-tale poem Ruslan and Lyudmila, Tuqay wrote his first poem, Şürəle.